vietvudanh/fullURL/README.md

     3. Enter

 * if the URL in the form of 'abc' instead of 'abc.xyz', the extension perfrom Google search on the URL
+* press esc to turn the input box off

 # Download